KassSTEM/SciPol101/morea/home.md

 ## Intended Audience

-This course is intended for undergraduate and graduate students in science or engineering who are interested in learning more about science policy and want to make a difference at the intersection of science and policy.
-Like-minded individuals are welcome to use these resources with attribution.
+This course is intended for undergraduate and graduate students in science or engineering who are interested in learning more about science policy.
+Ways to get invoved at the intersection of science and policy and make a difference will also be discussed.
+Like-minded individuals are welcome to use these resources with appropriate attribution.

 ## Pedagogy